Hartvi/butler/README.md

 The crux of this project is the `@butler` decorator.
 Simply decorate a function and it saves variables and print outputs as you like.

+### 04/04-05
+- make steward
+  - done: continuous property class processing
+  - todo: categorical property class processing
+  - todo: generalize `PropertyMeasurement` class so it also fits andrej's class - in addition to `.parameters` also `.params` and all those shortcuts

 ### 04/03
 - made butler into a static class
+- TODO: context setting & getting

 ### TODO
 - make butler a class with a function called butler, then: